EB-2 National Interest Waiver (NIW): Everything You Should Know

 Learn about navigating the NIW process for pilots.

-Our Experience with EB-2 NIW Visas
+VisaNation’s Experience with EB-2 NIW Visas

 “In my experience, EB-2 NIW green cards are one of the most sought-after employment immigration pathways for international workers.
 Our personalized approach, attention to detail, and expertise in obtaining NIWs can increase your chances of success and save you time and stress.
 Let us help you achieve your employment immigration goals.”

-Understanding the National Interest Waiver Requirements: Matter of Dhanasar, 2016
+Understanding the EB-2 National Interest Waiver Requirements

 Now, to satisfy the requirements for the National Interest Waiver, you must be able to prove that your proposed endeavor in the U.S. meets the following three crucial elements:

-For you to be considered for an NIW, the first criterion is proof that your proposed endeavor in business, entrepreneurship, technology, science, culture, education, or health is of substantial merit and national interest.
+For you to be considered for an EB-2 NIW, the first criterion is proof that your proposed endeavor in business, entrepreneurship, technology, science, culture, education, or health is of substantial merit and national interest.

 The endeavor must be beneficial to the United States as a whole, and not local or regional in nature.
 Though the AAO ruled that an applicant does not necessarily have to show the endeavor’s economic benefits to the U.S., its potential still needs to be established.
 You will need to convince the USCIS that your employment or entrepreneurship, though it may be within a particular location, will eventually be beneficial on a national scale either directly or indirectly.